MatthewAster/DynamicQuestDialogue/README.md

-Controls: E to interact, J for journal, click to attack

 This is a dynamic quest and dialogue system.
 The full projects is available with a demonstration and blueprints used primarily for UI elements and dialogue trees.
 Dialogue accounts for player skills, quest progress, and multiple options.